-Humira is a prescription medication approved by the Food and Drug Administration (FDA) to treat moderate to severe hidradenitis suppurativa in people age 12 and older.
-Humira is also known by its drug name, Adalimumab.
+Humira is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe hidradenitis suppurativa in people 12 and older.
+Humira is also known by its drug name, adalimumab.

-Humira is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Humira is a biologic drug.
 Humira is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Humira is believed to work by neutralizing tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?

 After an initial loading dose, Humira is administered every week or every other week by subcutaneous injection.

 Humira is available as a single-dose prefilled pen or single-dose prefilled syringe.